 1. Ossian M. Ross.
 Ossian M. Ross was a pioneer farmer, stock-raiser, and merchant in Illinois, who served as a major in the War of 1812 and subsequently founded the Illinois towns of Lewistown and Havana, and who also played a prominent role in establishing Fulton and Mason counties in that state.
 Ossian Ross donated a quarter-section of his land to the town for the establishment of a public square, courthouse, jail, church, and Masonic temple.
 (Submitted on January 27, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on January 28, 2019.
-This page originally submitted on January 27, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 83 times since then.
+This page was last revised on November 17, 2019.
+It was originally submitted on January 27, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 392 times since then and 130 times this year.
 Photos: 1, 2. submitted on January 27, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.